-The Nü He Queen ordered Chang Xi (a female leader) to find out the secret and lead some people, re-named them "Chang Xi People," to move to the "WEST."
+The Nü He Queen ordered Chang Xi (a female leader) to find out the secret and lead some people, re-named them "Chang Xi People," to move to the "west."
 Before departure, they asked divination from Diviner You Huang, who said, "It is a cushy Gui Mei divinatory, which indicates that you are going to get married with men who are not subordinate to you.
 You will go to the west alone."
-In order to get help from the Di Jun People, the Chang Xi women had to found the Di Jun men as their husbands.
-The divinatory of Gui Mei means the Chang Xi women, who moved to the west and married with the Di Jun men, lost the absolute superiority of being a dominating group in the Shandong Peninsula and were in subordinate position living among the Di Jun and Zhuan Xu Peoples.
+In order to get help from the Di Jun People in the long and rough route, the Chang Xi women had to found the Di Jun men to be their husbands.
+The divinatory of Gui Mei means the Chang Xi women, who moved to the west and married with the Di Jun men, lost the absolute superiority of being a dominating group in the eastern Shandong Peninsula and were in subordinate position living among the Di Jun and Zhuan Xu Peoples.
 Through this way, the Nü He People would build an inhabitation base area near the Pamirs Plateau for the future.
 The Chang Xi People dwelled in the western Kunlun Mountains and became the Yue (moon) People, they "became like Chanzhu (or Xiamo) toad."

 According to Wang Jing-gong Zishuo, or Wang Jing-gong Word Interpretation, author Wang An-shi (1021-1086), a Prime Minister of the North Song Dynasty (960-1127), "As the saying goes, Xiamo (Chanzhu toad) is homesick, once it is taken far away, it will return home within one night.
 Even it is taken to a foreign land, it often miss home and will return home.
 People therefore call it Xiamo."
 In the Gui Mei divinatory, the Chang Xi People dwelled in the western Kunlun Mountains and became the Yue (moon) People, but they deeply missed their hometown of the Shandong Peninsula, becoming like Chanzhu toad.
-This hints that the Yue (moon) People often went back the Shandong Peninsula to visit the Nü He People, who were named "Mother of Yue" by Shanhaijing.
+This hints that the Yue (moon) People regarded themselves as invariable (Chang) tributary groups to the Nü He People, who were their mothers, and often went back the eastern Shandong Peninsula to visit the Nü He People.